 Recent years have seen numerous international commitments made between African nations concerning wildlife conservation and sustainable wildlife trade.
-AFRICA-TWIX is in part a response to such regional and international recommendations and declarations and an effort to support signatories to fulfil their obligations and implementations.
+AFRICA-TWIX, which is implemented under the framework of the strategic objective of the Sub-Regional Action Plan of the COMIFAC Countries for the Strengthening of the Enforcement of National Wildlife Legislations (PAPECALF), is in part a response to such regional and international recommendations and declarations and an effort to support signatories to meet their commitments.
+In this context, the AFRIC-TWIX platform, also helps participating countries to fulfil their CITES obligations by enabling Law Enforcement and Management Authorities to share and centralise illegal wildlife trade information, by raising awareness, and by making provision for available support to meet capacity building needs.